North Chicago, Illinois

 North Chicago is a city in Lake County, Illinois, United States, and a suburb of the Chicago metropolitan area.
-The population was 30,759 at the 2020 census making it the 2nd largest city by population in the county, after Waukegan.
+The population was 30,759 at the 2020 census making it the third-most populous city by population in the county, after Waukegan and Mundelein.

-North Chicago is home to the Great Lakes Naval Training Center and Great Lakes Barracks Military housing.
+An industrial center, North Chicago is home to the Great Lakes Naval Training Center and Great Lakes Barracks Military housing.
+The city is also home to Rosalind Franklin University of Medicine and Science, which houses the Chicago Medical School.